 - 1. Mix together the garlic, chili, ginger, cilantro, shoyu sauce, olive oil, and lime in a bowl.
 Add the chicken or shrimp and leave to marinate.

-- 2. Cook the noodles as per directions on the package, then coat them lightly with sesame or olive oil so they won’t stick.
+- 2. Cook the noodles according to the package directions, then coat them lightly with sesame or olive oil so they won’t stick.

 - 3. Peel the carrot, then, with the peeler, ribbon it from top to bottom.
 Throw the ribbons into the bowl with the noodles.
 Thinly slice the snow-peas into strips, throw them into the bowl, and add the bean sprouts and mushrooms.